bitsundbaeume/bits-und-baeume.org/README.md

 ```

-This might also be necessary: Install lastes version of eleventy, see also [eleventy github repo](https://github.com/11ty/eleventy)
+This might also be necessary: Install latest version of eleventy, see also [eleventy github repo](https://github.com/11ty/eleventy)
 ```
 npm install --save-dev @11ty/eleventy
 ```